openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 # Install OpenVINO™ Runtime on Windows from an Archive File {#openvino_docs_install_guides_installing_openvino_from_archive_windows}

 With the OpenVINO™ 2022.2 release, you can download and use archive files to install OpenVINO Runtime.
-The archive files contain pre-built binaries and library files needed for OpenVINO Runtime, as well as sample code for running demos.
+The archive files contain pre-built binaries and library files needed for OpenVINO Runtime, as well as code samples.
 This page provides instructions showing how to install OpenVINO Runtime using archive files.
 Check the [Release Notes](https://software.intel.com/en-us/articles/OpenVINO-RelNotes) for more information on updates in the 2022.2 release.

 Installing OpenVINO Runtime from archive files is recommended for C++ developers.
 If you are working with Python, the PyPI package has everything needed for Python development and deployment on CPU and GPUs.
 Visit the [Install OpenVINO from PyPI](installing-openvino-pip.md) page for instructions on how to install OpenVINO Runtime for Python using PyPI.